marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/PC/Brannon/Bismuth.md

 While never as successful at self-transfiguration as their Sibling Jasper, Bismuth's Tactical understanding of combat combined with the ferocious nature of the beasts he has mastered has made him a combative marvel.

-While Jasper was rejuvinating the earth, Bismuth aided the village by rounding up more livestock for the vilage by transforming into a wilderbeast with the help of Jasper and the blessing of Kaede.
+While Jasper was rejuvenating the earth, Bismuth aided the village by rounding up more livestock for the village by transforming into a Wilderbeast with the help of Jasper and the blessing of Kaede.

-As you further explore Chimo-Nahagi you have a run in with some foreign slavers, a band of Human, Dwarven and Tabaxi.
-You have a brawl with the leader [[Nomli Gurglegum]] and he decides to take you as a special gift for his master as opposed to be used as a normal slave in the pits.